Signal Processing over Multilayer Graphs: Theoretical Foundations and Practical Applications: Abstract

 \section{Abstract}

 Signal processing over single-layer graphs has become a mainstream tool owing to its power in revealing obscure underlying structures within data signals.
-However, many real-life datasets and systems are characterized by more complex interactions among distinct entities, which may represent multi-level interactions that are harder to be modeled with a single-layer graph, and can be better captured by multiple layers of graph connections.
-Such multilayer/multi-level data structure can be more naturally modeled with high-dimensional multilayer network (MLN).
-To generalize traditional graph signal processing (GSP) over multilayer networks for the analysis of multi-level signal features and their interactions, we propose a tensor-based framework of multilayer network signal processing (M-GSP) in this work.
-Specifically, we introduce the core concepts of M-GSP and study the properties of MLN spectral space.
-We then present the fundamentals of MLN-based filter design.
-To illustrate the novelty of M-GSP, we further describe its connections to traditional digital signal processing and GSP.
-We provide example applications to demonstrate the efficacy and benefits of applying multilayer networks and the M-GSP in practical scenarios.
+However, many real-life datasets and systems, {including those in Internet of Things (IoT)}, are characterized by more complex interactions among distinct entities, which may represent multi-level interactions that are harder to be captured with a single-layer graph, and can be better characterized by multilayers graph connections. {Such multilayer or multi-level data structure can be more naturally modeled by high-dimensional multilayer graphs (MLG)}.
+To generalize traditional graph signal processing (GSP) over multilayer graphs for analyzing multi-level signal features and their interactions, this work proposes a tensor-based framework of {multilayer graph} signal processing (M-GSP).
+Specifically, we introduce core concepts of M-GSP and study properties of MLG spectrum space, followed by fundamentals of {MLG-based} filter design.
+To illustrate novel aspects of M-GSP, we further explore its link with traditional signal processing and GSP.
+We provide example applications to demonstrate the efficacy and benefits of applying {multilayer graphs} and M-GSP in practical scenarios.